Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ```
 {
-	url: STR // url to the DM of the shared folder
+	url: STR // url to the DM of the shared folder or the FM of the shared file
 	key: KEY // symmetric directory key
 }
 ```